 The federal courts are not a zone of lofty intellectual purity, floating high above the dust cloud of political conflict.
 They are down there in the dust cloud, kicking and scratching with the rest, and working with an advantage the other combatants don't have — lifetime tenure.

-John Derbyshire [email him] writes an incredible amount on all sorts of subjects for all kinds of outlets.
+If some federal judge can't bear the thought of a politician's fist connecting with his teeth, he should find another line of work.John Derbyshire [email him] writes an incredible amount on all sorts of subjects for all kinds of outlets.
 (This no longer includes National Review, whose editors had some kind of tantrum and fired him. ) He is the author of We Are Doomed: Reclaiming Conservative Pessimism and several other books.
 He's had two books published by VDARE.com: FROM THE DISSIDENT RIGHT (also available in Kindle) and From the Dissident Right II: Essays 2013.
 His writings are archived at JohnDerbyshire.com.